jpmonettas/inspectable/README.md

 <img src="/doc/images/ring-req-fail-tree.png?raw=true"/>

 Second, `why` can help in situations like calling an instrumented function that fails.

+See [Integrating inspectable with your repl](#integrating-inspectable-with-your-repl) for a way of automatically calling why on this situations.

 Suppose we are working with events as defined in [clojure spec guide](https://clojure.org/guides/spec#_multi_spec) and some function :

 ```clojure